sio-k/LibSio/README.md

 ----

 Copyright (C) 2018 - 2021 Sio Kreuzer.
 Licensed under the terms of the GNU GPLv2+.
-See COPYING for full license text.
+See COPYING.txt for full license text.